jsimplicio/jsimplicio.github.io/_posts/2018-10-22-new-dscout-home-and-project-page.md

 	<figcaption class="media-caption center">A dscout project</figcaption>
 </figure>

+It's quite easy to create a new screener through the prominent "Create Screener" call to action.
+A screener can be started froms cratch or copied from a previous one.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/project-2.png" title="Create a new Screener or copy from previous" />
 	<figcaption class="media-caption center">Create a new Screener or copy from previous</figcaption>
 </figure>

+Below the Screener call to action, a researcher can create a Diary mission through a "Create Diary Mission" action.
+Not only can these be created from scratche or copied from a previous mission, they can also be created based on a template.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/project-3.png" title="Create a new Diary Mission, copy from previous, or create from a template" />
 	<figcaption class="media-caption center">Create a new Diary Mission, copy from previous, or create from a template</figcaption>
 </figure>

+There are instances where a researcher might need to move a mission, screener, or panel into another project.
+For that case, we provide an action through an actionable arrow icon which opens a dropdown where a researcher can pick a project within their account for this mission/panel/screener to be moved to.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/project-4.png" title="Move a Mission or Screener" />